Brotherhood of Man: Post Eurovision success

 Their progress was cemented with the release of their next single, "Angelo". which was released in the Summer of 1977 and was an instant success.
 The song rose to Number one in the UK Charts and became one of the biggest hits of the year as well as ending up among the 50 best selling singles of the decade.
 The group were invited to appear at the 1977 Royal Variety Performance, where they elected to sing "Angelo", rather than their then current single "Highwayman".
 Deprived of this vital promotion, the single failed to enter the chart (although was 'bubbling under' the top 50 at the time).
 It did however become a top 20 hit in both the Netherlands and Belgium.
-An accompanying album Images, similarly failed in the UK charts.
+An accompanying album Images, similarly failed in the UK chart.

-The group battled on into 1978 with the release of "Figaro", which brought them back into vogue and became their third UK Number one single.
-In May "Beautiful Lover" was released and another hit, reaching the UK top twenty, and spending three months in the charts.
+The group moved on into 1978 with the release of "Figaro", which brought them back into vogue and became their third UK Number one single.
+In May "Beautiful Lover" was released became another hit, reaching the UK top twenty, and spending three months in the charts.
 An album was released soon after, B for Brotherhood.
 The record company took no chances with this album, given the failure of their previous two, and so with a TV advertising campaign, the album entered the UK Charts, eventually peaking at number 18 – their most successful album so far.

 As the year drew to a close another single, "Middle of the Night" was released along with a greatest hits compilation, Twenty Greatest.
 Apart from featuring all their own hits and a smattering of album tracks and new songs, the group re-recorded both "United We Stand" and "Where are You Going to My Love" for the album.
 Twenty Greatest became Brotherhood of Man's most successful album, reaching Number six in the UK Charts and spending fifteen weeks in the top 75.